The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 On top of some shared basics, Bard has a few unique utility skills that can come in quite handy.
 Don't forget to use them!

-Troubadour - Simply enough, try to use this when the party is going to take a lot of damage.
+**Troubadour** - Simply enough, try to use this when the party is going to take a lot of damage.
 In harder content, your healers should be able to tell you when they want it.
 If they haven’t, make the best guesses you can.

-Nature’s Minne - This increases all healing received by party members in range.
+**Nature’s Minne** - This increases all healing received by party members in range.
 It’s similar in purpose to Troubadour, but affecting heals changes some of the use cases and timing.

-The Warden’s Paean - Cleanses any debuff with a little white bar over the icon.
+**The Warden’s Paean** - Cleanses any debuff with a little white bar over the icon.
 While rare in challenge content, you'll see these in dungeons and alliance raids on occasion.
 So keep an eye out, especially for Doom and Paralyze.
 Warden’s can even prevent a debuff in advance too (usually).

-Second Wind - A simple self-heal.
+**Second Wind** - A simple self-heal.
 It’s useful for solo play, and also if you need more healing than the rest of your party for any reason.

-Arm’s Length - Canceling a knockback can be useful sometimes, so have this ready on your hotbar.
+**Arm’s Length** - Canceling a knockback can be useful sometimes, so have this ready on your hotbar.
 Note that there are a few knockback mechanics that ignore it.

-Head Graze - Cancels enemy casts that have a shaking red bar.
+**Head Graze** - Cancels enemy casts that have a shaking red bar.
 Most things you’re expected to cancel will have long cast times.
 Don’t worry about hitting quick casts like spell attacks from sprites.

-Repelling Shot - This is never necessary, but sometimes it can make a dodge or spread out mechanic a little more comfortable.
+**Repelling Shot** - This is never necessary, but sometimes it can make a dodge or spread out mechanic a little more comfortable.

-Peloton
-Peloton - Only usable out of combat, but speeds the party up a bit from one pull to the next.
+**Peloton** - Only usable out of combat, but speeds the party up a bit from one pull to the next.
 Good for getting commendations sometimes.

-Leg Graze & Foot Graze - It has been several years since these have been useful in endgame group content.
+**Leg Graze & Foot Graze** - It has been several years since these have been useful in endgame group content.
 They’re handy sometimes in solo-friendly content if you need to kite or run away.
 That’s about it though.

 - - -